Vualto/vudrm-public-docs/docs/source/VUDRM-token.md

 The VUDRM token is comprised of four components each separated by the pipe character (ASCII code 124):
 - The client name.
-- The time the token was generated in ISO8601 format (yyyy-MM-ddThh:mm:ssZ).
+- The time the token was generated in an ISO8601 format (yyyy-MM-ddThh:mm:ssZ).
 - The encrypted DRM policy.
-- A signed hash
+- A signed hash.

 ## DRM policy

 The DRM policy is included in the VUDRM token as the encrypted third component.
-When using multiple DRM providers the parameters that are applicable to `ALL` will work across DRM technologies.
-Parameters specific to one DRM can be used but will be ignored if not relevant.
-For example; a VUDRM token can be created that pertains to both Widevine and PlayReady.
+When using multiple DRM providers the parameters that are applicable to `ALL` will work across all DRM technologies.
+Parameters specific to one DRM provider can be used but will be ignored if not relevant.
+For example, a VUDRM token can be created that pertains to both Widevine and PlayReady.
 Any PlayReady specific parameters will only be applied when a PlayReady licence is required and will be ignored for Widevine.

 | Key                | Type     | Format                    | Applicable DRM | Description                                                                                                                     |
 |--------------------|----------|---------------------------|----------------|---------------------------------------------------------------------------------------------------------------------------------|